 The spots for turtle walks fill up FAST!!!

 Sign up within the first week of April to save your space.
 There is a suggested donation of $5.

-The Hobe Sound Nature Center offers summer school programs, and several environmental educational programs, and has beach access on the Intracoastal.
+The Hobe Sound Nature center offers summer school programs, including several environmental educational programs, and has beach access on the Intracoastal.
 Dogs are welcome to the beach if they are leashed.

 There is so much to do and so much to explore in Jonathan Dickinson State Park, which is the largest state park in SW Florida.